dlouton/sectoolkit/README.md

 		be applied directly to the `working_idx` dataframe within Pandas.

 *index_peek(rows=5)*
-		Read the a specified number of rows from the index file for the most recent quarter in the date range specified in the instance dictionary.
+		Read a specified number of rows from the index file for the most recent quarter in the date range specified in the instance dictionary.

 *show_index_fields()*